mgadi/naemonbox/docs/source/03_user_guide/index.rst

 Step three
 =========

 **The Basics** workings are all the elements that are involved in the monitoring and notification logic.
-There are described in  :ref:`Configuring Naemon <04_Configuring_NaemonBox/index>` Section. let's go into details !
+There are described in  :ref:`Configuring Naemon <04_Configuring_NaemonBox/index>` section.

 Step four
 =========